-ADULT EDUCATION/GED PREPARATION
+ADULT EDUCATION

 Adult Education classes provide eligible adults with the opportunity to advance in knowledge, build skills, and obtain credentials necessary for employment and self-sufficiency.
 English as a second language (ESL) classes are available to adults whose primary language is not English.
 All classes are open to those who are 16 years of age or older, who are not enrolled in high school, and who do not possess a high school diploma or GED.
 Services to students include basic skills tutoring; targeted instruction in math, reading, writing, social studies, and science; hands-on computer instruction; preparation for the GED, counseling, advice, support and referrals.
 Jefferson State Community College offers adult education classes free of charge.
 Sites are available in Chilton County, Jefferson County, Shelby County and St. Clair County.
-The adult education office is located in Lurleen Wallace Hall, room 247, and may be contacted at (205) 856-7945.
+The adult education main office is located in Lurleen Wallace Hall, room 247, and may be contacted at (205) 856-7945 or via email at jgeralds@jeffersonstate.edu for more information.